 We obtain as condition for the equivalence

 In $K$ we have $l=k$ and since $\alpha =\frac{b}{3a}$, we obtain modulo $ t^{l+3i+1}$

 and hence $(x(\varphi(t))),y'(\varphi(t))=(H(x(t),y(t)),L(x(t),y(t))),$ proving (1).

 (2) Repeated arguments as in (1) show that $(x(t),y(t))$ can be reduced to a 1-parametric $\Gamma$-full family.
 To prove unimodality, we use the following argument: Since $(x(t), y(t))$ is not simple by \cite{MP1} if $k \geq 2p+9$, the family is modular (Definition \ref{def.modular}).
-It follows from \cite{MP1} and (1) that parametrizations with semigroup $\langle 3, k\rangle, k \geq 4$, are either simple or unimodal.
-Since parametrizations with semigroup $\langle 2, k\rangle$ are simple, the unimodality follows now from Proposition \ref{prop.modular} (4).
+It follows from \cite{MP1} and (1) that parameterizations with semigroup $\langle 3, k\rangle, k \geq 4$, are either simple or unimodal.
+Since parameterizations with semigroup $\langle 2, k\rangle$ are simple, the unimodality follows now from Proposition \ref{prop.modular} (4).

 (3) A similar argument as in (2) can be used for case (3). \end{proof}